 If you are selected as a winner and receive support, we expect you to fully engage with the process and the mentors assigned to you.
-If you have any questions or concerns, you can bring these up with the GRP Head of Innovation or the Head of Programmes.
+If you have any questions or concerns, you can bring these up with the GRP RAIN Challenge Fund Manager or GRP Head of Innovation.